axelerant/engg-handbook/content/docs/common-areas/observability.md

 ---
 title: Observability
 weight: 1
-description: In the dynamic landscape of web application development, we view observability as a crucial matter, providing insights into system behavior.
-Observability helps us better understand the workings of a system by surfacing application data using various tools.
-The three pillars of observability—logs, metrics, and traces—play a pivotal role in enhancing system understanding and troubleshooting.
+description: In our web application development, observability is crucial for gaining insights into system behavior.
+It involves using various tools to surface application data through logs, metrics, and traces, which are the three pillars of observability.
+By collecting and analyzing data from these sources, we can understand our systems better and optimize performance.
 ---

 # Observability

-In the dynamic landscape of web application development, we view observability as a crucial matter, providing insights into system behavior.
-Observability helps us better understand the workings of a system by surfacing application data using various tools.
-The three pillars of observability—logs, metrics, and traces—play a pivotal role in enhancing system understanding and troubleshooting.

-It is the synergy of these three pillars that forms the foundation of observability.
-By collecting and analyzing data from these sources, we can gain a deep understanding of our systems and make informed decisions about how to optimize performance.
+In our web application development, observability is crucial for gaining insights into system behavior.
+It involves using various tools to surface application data through logs, metrics, and traces, which are the three pillars of observability.
+By collecting and analyzing data from these sources, we can understand our systems better and optimize performance.

-We use New Relic as our primary observability tool, leveraging its comprehensive metrics for performance monitoring.
-Additionally, we use Sentry as a secondary tool, focusing on error tracking and detailed logging to ensure efficient debugging.
-This combination allows us to maintain a robust observability framework for our web development projects.
+We use New Relic for comprehensive performance monitoring and Sentry for error tracking and detailed logging, creating a robust observability framework for our projects.

 ## Logging

-Logs are time-stamped records of discrete events that have occurred within a system.
-They provide a wealth of information, including error messages, system status updates, transaction records, and more.
-They are particularly useful for debugging during development and understanding system behavior.
+Logs are time-stamped records of discrete events within a system, providing valuable information for debugging and understanding system behavior.
+Effective logging involves understanding:

-Logging in web applications refers to keeping a log of all the operational events such as content creation, deletion, cron run, error reporting, etc. The log messages are recorded and kept in either a log file (text format), in the database, or sent to an external service.

-Different programming languages or CMSs may use different process to log messages or events on a website but the underlying concept of logging remains the same.
-If done effectively, it can prove useful in debugging issues on a website.
-For effective logging, it is important to understand -

 - What data should be logged?
 - When to log?
 - Where to log?
-- For how long the logged data should be preserved?
+- How long to preserve logged data?

-We establish clear logging and observability standards for the entire team to follow.
-It is much better to utilize automated tools, such as log analyzers and dashboards, to enhance visibility and decrease manual effort.
+Automated tools like log analyzers and dashboards enhance visibility and reduce manual effort.

-### How to log the messages effectively?

-As mentioned above, logging can be used to keep a record of the events or operations performed on a website.
-These messages or events can be logged at various levels, for example:
+### Effective Logging

+Logs can be categorized into:

-- Application-level logging is the practice of logging events, messages, and data within an application itself.
+- Application-level logging: Logging events, messages, and data within the application.

-- Server-level logging: logging all the server-related events where the website is hosted.
-For example, browsing through the Apache server logs to debug web server-related issues.

-The default messages logged in both cases above hold a lot of information about the operation performed or the event that occurred.
-It consists of:
+- Server-level logging: Logging server-related events.
+Logged messages typically include:

-- Date of the message logged
+- Date of the message
 - User
 - Severity
 - Type
-- The actual message, that may hold the complete backtrace of the action performed.
+- The actual message, including a complete backtrace of the action performed

-This is what makes the logged message useful for future reference.
+For details on logging and Sentry setup refer to [our reference baseline]({{< relref "../how-we-work/baseline/logging-details.md" >}}).

 ## Metrics

-The second pillar, metrics, are numerical representations of data measured over intervals of time.
-Metrics are about counting and aggregating information, providing a high-level overview of the system.
-They can help track the health of applications and infrastructure, alerting us to any deviations from the norm.
+Metrics are numerical representations of data measured over time, providing a high-level overview of the system's health.
+They help track application and infrastructure health, alerting us to deviations from the norm.

 ## Traces

-Finally, traces provide a detailed view of function calls and other requests during the execution of a single transaction.
-A trace represents an actual execution and can be examined to understand the flow of the program in a single service and even across multiple services.
-It is also helpful to find performance bottlenecks in a system.
+Traces provide a detailed view of function calls and requests during a single transaction, helping understand the program flow and identify performance bottlenecks.

 ## APM (Application Performance Monitoring)

-APM or Application Performance Monitoring can be defined as a process or a practice of monitoring & tracking the performance of a software application using tools that capture data about application performance.
-The performance of a Drupal application can be monitored using various tools such as NewRelic, Elastic APM, Sentry etc..

-### Performance monitoring tools
+APM involves monitoring and tracking software application performance using tools like New Relic, Elastic APM, and Sentry.
+Performance Monitoring Tools

-For a web application, the APM tools can be used to monitor the following:
+APM tools can monitor:

-- Uptime: Tracking and monitoring the web application's uptime and sending and alert if the application is down.
+- Uptime: Tracking application uptime and alerting if the application is down.
-- CPU usage: Keeps a check on the CPU usage of a web application that can be affected by the query processing & other operations of the application.
+- CPU usage: Monitoring CPU usage affected by query processing and other operations.
-- Transaction Monitoring: Keeping a check on the processes like - search functionality, user registration, content editing etc..
+- Transaction Monitoring: Monitoring processes like search functionality, user registration, content editing.
-- Page load speed: Simply recording and keeping a track of the page load speed.
+- Page load speed: Recording and tracking page load speed.
-- Real time user monitoring: Keeping a track of the active user on the site and the operations being performed on the website.
+- Real-time user monitoring: Tracking active users and their operations on the website.

-There are a good number of tools available for integration for measuring the application performance.
-Some of them (that are widely used) are discussed below -

 ### New Relic

-[New Relic](https://newrelic.com/) is Saas based Application performance monitoring tool that uses a standardized Apdex (application performance index) score to set and rate application performance across the environment in a unified manner.
-Some of the key features include the following:
+[New Relic](https://newrelic.com/) is a SaaS-based APM tool that uses Apdex scores to rate application performance.
+Key features include:

-- End-to-end user monitoring through browser support
+- End-to-end user monitoring
 - External services performance monitoring
 - Synthetic monitoring
 - Key business transaction monitoring
 - Alerts and notifications
 - Availability and error monitoring
-- Native integration with third-party tools such as Slack and PagerDuty
+- Native integration with third-party tools like Slack and PagerDuty
-- Key business transaction monitoring

 ### Sentry

-[Sentry](https://sentry.io/about/) is an open source application performance monitoring and error tracking tool.
-Sentry helps developers diagnose, fix, and optimize the performance of their code.
-It supports more than 30 coding languages by providing an SDK for integration, more information [here](https://docs.sentry.io/).
+[Sentry](https://sentry.io/about/) is an open-source APM and error tracking tool supporting over 30 coding languages with an SDK for integration.

+For details on creating a project on Sentry and the details to set up the integration with other tools,  refer to [our reference baseline]({{< relref "../how-we-work/baseline/logging-details.md" >}}).

 ### Elastic APM

-[Elastic APM](https://www.elastic.co/observability/application-performance-monitoring) is an application performance monitoring system built on Elastic stack.
-It monitors software services and applications in real time, by collecting detailed performance information on response time for incoming requests, database queries, calls to caches, external HTTP requests, and more.
+[Elastic](https://www.elastic.co/observability/application-performance-monitoring) monitors software services and applications in real-time, collecting detailed performance information on response times, database queries, cache calls, external HTTP requests, and more.